jeffpk62/speech-to-text-icp/making-requests.md

 {{site.data.keyword.ibmwatson}} {{site.data.keyword.speechtotextshort}}: Customer Care on IBM&reg; Cloud Private offers three interfaces for making requests to the service:

 -   *The synchronous HTTP interface*, which provides access to all of the service's functionality.
 The service accepts requests over the Secure Sockets Layer (SSL) or Transport Layer Security (TLS) protocol.
 All URLs for requests to the HTTP interface begin with the `https` protocol specification.
-See [Making an authenticated HTTP request](#httpRequest).
 -   *The asynchronous HTTP interface*, which provides methods only for speech recognition.
 As with the synchronous interface, the service accepts requests over the SSL or TLS protocol by using the `https` protocol specification.
-See [Making an authenticated HTTP request](#httpRequest).
 -   *The WebSocket interface*, which offers only speech recognition.
 The service accepts requests over the WebSocket Secure protocol.
 All URLs begin with the `wss` protocol specification.
-See [Making a WebSocket request](#websocketRequest).

 Regardless of the interface that you use, you must use the API key for your {{site.data.keyword.speechtotextshort}}: Customer Care cluster to make a secure request to the service.
-See [Obtaining your API key](#apiKey).

 ## Obtaining your API key
 {: #apiKey}